Stacy Coley: College career

-Freshman season (2013)
+Freshman season

 As a freshman, Coley played in all 13 games, making six starts at wide receiver, while also serving as the team's primary kick and punt returner.
-Led team with seven TD catches.
+Led team with seven touchdown catches.
 In his collegiate debut against FAU on August 30, he caught two passes for 19 yards.
 In week 3 against Savannah State, he scored his first receiving touchdown and also returned a kick 88 yards to the end zone for his first kick return and last kick return touchdown.
 The following week, he totaled four receptions for a season-high 96 yards and two touchdowns against USF.
 In the Hurricanes' loss to Virginia Tech in week 9, Coley only caught one pass, but he took it 81 yards for a touchdown, making it his longest career reception.
 In the loss at Duke, Coley returned a punt 79 yards for a score in the first quarter.
 With that touchdown, Coley became the first Hurricane since Devin Hester back in 2004 to score punt and kick return touchdowns in the same year.
 Coley had a strong finish to his freshman season as he added five catches for 81 yards and score in the win over Virginia and tallied three first-half touchdowns in a road win at Pittsburgh, finishing with three catches for 72 yards and two receiving touchdowns as well as a 73-yard rushing touchdown late in the second quarter.
-Coley was the only player in the FBS to score a kickoff return touchdown, punt return touchdown, receiving touchdown and rushing touchdown.
+Coley was the only player in the Football Bowl Subdivision to score a kickoff return touchdown, punt return touchdown, receiving touchdown and rushing touchdown.
 Among first-year players, Coley finished third in all-purpose yards with 114.3 per game and sixth in receiving yards with 591, 49 shy of surpassing Reggie Wayne for the second-most receiving yards by a Miami freshman.
-Coley was named a third-team All-ACC selection by the coaches and a 247Sports true freshman All-American.
+Coley was named a third-team All-Atlantic Coast Conference (ACC) selection by the coaches and a 247Sports true freshman All-American.

-Sophomore season (2014)
+Sophomore season

 Coley played in 12 games, including five starts at receiver as a sophomore.
 He served as the team's primary kick and punt returner for the second consecutive season.
 He totaled 184 receiving yards on 23 catches and ranked third on the team in all-purpose yards.

-Junior season (2015)
+Junior season

 In his junior year, Coley looked to bounce back from the disappointment of his second season.
 He improved on most of his numbers in comparison to his sophomore season.
 In 11 games, Coley caught 47 receptions for 687 yards, with 4 of those receptions going for touchdowns.
 On October 10 against Florida State, in what was his best performance of the season, Coley caught seven passes for 139 yards, with a 19.3 yards per catch average, and scored a touchdown.
 Coley would finish first on the Hurricanes in receiving yards for the season with 689, sixth in the ACC in receiving yards per game, and tenth in the country in receptions per game (4.3).
 After the season, Coley was named an All-ACC third team member.